-FOREWORD:
+FOREWORD

 The catalog is the contract between the College and the student.
 This catalog provides information for students, faculty, and administrators regarding the College's policies.
 Requirements, course offerings, schedules, activities, tuition and fees in this catalog are subject to change without notice at any time at the sole discretion of the administration.
-Such changes may be of any nature, including but not limited to the elimination of programs, classes, or activities; the relocation or modification of the content of any of the foregoing; and the cancellation of a schedule of classes or other academic activities.
-Payment of tuition or attendance in any class shall constitute a student's acceptance of the administration's rights as set forth above.
-The Office of the Registrar prepares the catalog.
+Such changes may be of content of any of the foregoing; and the cancellation of a schedule of classes or other academic activities.
+Payment of tuition or attendance in any class shall constitute a student's acceptance of the administration is rights as set forth above.
+The office of the Registrar prepares the catalog.
 Any questions about its contents should be directed to the Registrar in Chambers Hall.